Pdleon/pdleon.github.io/_posts/2020-10-06-Retrieve PSTN Calls with Microsoft Graph.md

-- Back to the original blog/source:
+- Back to the original blog/source: We have to register a new application

 - Create permissions for an application in Azure -> App Registration -> +New Registration -> Name it however you want it
 - Copy the application ID and Directory ID